kevinisageek/kevinisageek.org/content/2018-11-25 bike commute.md

-Title: Been commuting for 3 out of 4 shifts this week.
+Title: Been commuting for 3 out of 4 shifts on the bike this week.
 Date: 2018-11-25
 Slug: bike-commute
 Tags: bicycle, commute, micro